Phoenix, Arizona: Geography

 Phoenix is in the south-central portion of Arizona; about halfway between Tucson to the southeast and Flagstaff to the north, in the Southwestern United States.
-By car, the city is approximately 150 mi north of the US–Mexico border at Sonoyta and 180 mi north of the border at Nogales.
+By car, Phoenix is approximately 150 mi north of the US–Mexico border at Sonoyta and 180 mi north of the border at Nogales.
 The metropolitan area is known as the "Valley of the Sun" due to its location in the Salt River Valley.
-It lies at a mean elevation of 1,086 feet (331 m), in the northern reaches of the Sonoran Desert.
+It lies at a mean elevation of 1,086 ft, in the northern reaches of the Sonoran Desert.

 Other than the mountains in and around the city, Phoenix's topography is generally flat, which allows the city's main streets to run on a precise grid with wide, open-spaced roadways.
 Scattered, low mountain ranges surround the valley: McDowell Mountains to the northeast, the White Tank Mountains to the west, the Superstition Mountains far to the east, and both South Mountain and the Sierra Estrella to the south/southwest.
 Camelback Mountain, North Mountain, Sunnyslope Mountain, and Piestewa Peak are within the heart of the valley.
 The city's outskirts have large fields of irrigated cropland and Native American reservation lands.
 The Salt River runs westward through Phoenix, but the riverbed is often dry or contains little water due to large irrigation diversions.
 South Mountain separates the community of Ahwatukee from the rest of the city.